Purpose

 Experienced renovation carpenters operate in a real-world space that many homeowners do not understand, and the current language does not clearly explain limits, exclusions, or handoff points.

-The RRC pathway would create a clearer, bounded residential renovation classification with published scope, explicit exclusions, and earlier builder escalation where risk or project responsibility requires it.
+The RRC pathway would create a clearer, bounded residential renovation classification with published scope, explicit exclusions, and earlier builder escalation where risk or project complexity requires it.

 Many homeowners still do not understand the difference between a builder and a carpenter once renovation work becomes larger, more integrated, or more expensive.